JulianGerrit/WebModel-docs/source/language.md

 | Divide   	| /        	| a / b   	|
 | Power    	| ^        	| a ^ b   	|

-Illegal mathematical operations (such as division by zero) will result in a NaN value.\n It will not terminate the model.
+Illegal mathematical operations (such as division by zero) will result in a NaN value.\
+The model will continue executing.